corcorana/restingIAF/appendix.md

 In contrast to PAF$_M$, all CoG channel estimates contribute equally to the calculation of mean CoG (CoG$_M$).
 If there are an insufficient number of channel estimates to satisfy $cMin$, no PAF$_M$ or CoG$_M$ estimates are returned (in some cases, $cMin$ will be satisfied for CoG$_M$, but not PAF$_M$, on account of the latter's more stringent criteria).

-Since pre/post-experiment recordings may not be equivalent in terms of quantity of information rendered [e.g., @samaha2015], grand averaged IAF estimates (IAF$_{GA}$) are calculated using a weighted mean which takes into account the proportion of channels that contributed to each constituent summary statistic:
+Since pre/post-experiment recordings may not be equivalent in terms of quantity of information rendered, grand averaged IAF estimates (IAF$_{GA}$) are calculated using a weighted mean which takes into account the proportion of channels that contributed to each constituent summary statistic:

 $$ \text{IAF}_{GA} = \frac{ \text{IAF}_1 \beta_1 + \text{IAF}_2 \beta_2 } {\beta_1 + \beta_2} , $$